kudojp/rails_filters_tracer/README.md

     config.register_controller PostsController

     # Specify a controller whose self and subclasses should be monitored.
-    # Registering duplicated controllers with the previous step are allowed.
+    # Registering duplicated controllers with the previous step is allowed.
     # [Tip] Registering ApplicationController would typically enables to monitor all the filters in Rails app.
     config.register_all_subcontrollers ApplicationController
   end